DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 ----------
 Starting with version 0.93, DieFledermaus supports [AES encryption](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard), with 256, 192, and 128-bit keys.
 Both text-based passwords and raw binary keys are supported.
 An encoder may use only text-based passwords without any options for setting binary keys, but a decoder must allow both passwords and binary keys.

+An encoder should use 256-bit keys, as they are the most secure.
+A decoder must be able to decode all key sizes, of course.

 ### Changes to the format
 When a DieFledermaus archive is encrypted, the following DieFledermaus fields behave slightly differently:
 * **Decompressed Length** contains the number of PBKDF2 cycles, minus 9001.
 The number of cycles must be between 9001 and 2147483647 inclusive; therefore, the "Decompressed Length" field must have a value between 0 and 2147474646 inclusive.
 Since no uncompressed length is specified, the DEFLATE data is simply read to the end.